miketvo/rmit2023a-cosc2658-group-project/README.md

 └── requirements.txt
 ```

-1. `notebooks/`: This folder contains all the images and data analysis from Jupyter Notebook based on different performance parameters
+1. `notebooks/`: This folder contains all the images and data analysis with Jupyter Notebook based on different performance parameters
     - `images/`: This folder contains all the results of data visualization.
-    - Analysis.ipynb: The Jupyter Notebook for plotting and visualizing data.
+    - `Analysis.ipynb`: The Jupyter Notebook for plotting and visualizing data.
 2. `src/`: This folder contains two sub-folders:
-    - `main/java/vn/rmit/`: This folder contains the release guessing algorithm and the developments folder.
+    - `main/java/vn/rmit/`: This folder contains the final guessing algorithm and the `development` Java package.
-    - `developments/`: This folder contains two classes that support our testing phase.
+    - `developments/`: This Java package folder contains two classes that support our development and testing phase.
-    - SecretKey.java: The initial provided class from the project.
+    - `SecretKey.java`: The initial provided class from the project.
-    - SecretKeyGuesser.java: The final key guessing algorithm.
+    - `SecretKeyGuesser.java:` The final key guessing algorithm.
-    - `test/java/vn/rmit/`: This folder contains all the testing case throughout our devlopement
+    - `test`: This folder contains all test cases (using JUnit) for various secret key.
+3. `testData/`: This folder contains all test results from JUnit tests in .csv format.
-3. `README.md`: A text file containing useful reference information about this project, including how to run the algorithm
+4. `README.md`: A text file containing useful reference information about this project, including how to run the algorithm.
-4. `LICENSE`: MIT
+5. `LICENSE`: MIT
-5. `pom.xml`: XML file used in Maven-based Java projects for building automation and dependency management tool
+6. `pom.xml`: XML file used in Maven-based Java projects for building automation and dependency management tool
+7. `requirements.txt`: Text file for `pip` installation of necessary packages for our data visualization and anlysis in `notebooks`

 ## Build